 Consumers should seek medical care immediately if their child experiences following the administration of homeopathic teething tablets or gels:

 For more information, contact Standard Homeopathic at 1-800-991-3376 (Monday-Friday 6 a.m. to 4 p.m.
 Pacific Time).
 Read More

 In November 2016, a class action lawsuit was filed in New York federal court on behalf of consumers who purchased homeopathic teething remedies marketed by Hyland’s and others.
 The complaint alleges that the defendants sold useless and unsafe teething pills and gels that were voluntarily pulled from the market due to a FDA safety alert.
 However, plaintiffs say they were never offered refunds for their purchases.
 Read More

-Your family could be entitled to compensation if you child suffered serious complications following the use of a homeopathic teething product.
+Your family could be entitled to compensation if you child suffered serious complications following the use of a Hyland’s or CVS homeopathic teething medication.
 To obtain a free, no-obligation review of your potential teething tablet lawsuit, please contact Bernstein Liebhard LLP today by calling (888) 994-5118.